Brown Sugar

 Pro Tips

-- Store in airtight container to maintain moisture and prevent hardening
+- Keep in airtight glass jars or resealable bags to prevent moisture loss and hardening

-- Place a slice of bread or apple in the container to maintain soft texture
+- If it hardens, place a slice of bread or apple in the container overnight to restore moisture

 Origin & Heritage